lewisgoddard/website/recommendations/hardware/components/cpus.md

 ### Comparison Table

-_Does not include Intel T-type SKUs or below i3 models like Pentium or Celeron._
+_Note: Does not include Intel T-type SKUs or models below i3, like Pentium or Celeron._
+_Note: Does not include AMD GE-type SKUs or models below Ryzen 3, like Athlon._

 | SKU | Cores | Threads | TDP | Single Core | Multi Core | Price | Rating |
 |-----|-------|---------|-----|-------------|------------|-------|--------|